thejohnfreeman/picard/README.rst

 1. An abstract interface for state types to implement.
 2. Decorators to ease the implementation of common patterns of state types.
-3. Out-of-the-box state types for common use cases, e.g. files (a la Make) and Amazon Web Services.
+3. Batteries-included state types for common use cases, e.g. files (a la Make) and Amazon Web Services.
 4. A default command line driver.

 .. code-block:: python